spiral/shopify-starter-kit/README.md

 Starter theme and environment for the largest Shopify stores.
 Repository makes it easier to work with the distribution of files in the project and automates some tasks.
-Starter-kit based on Shopify Theme Kit and inspired by Shopify Slate and popular front-end frameworks (React, Vue).
+Starter-kit based on [Shopify Themekit](https://github.com/Shopify/themekit) and inspired by Shopify Slate and popular front-end frameworks (React, Vue).

 Dev technologies and tools: